open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 ```
 Alternatively, replace the value of *profile* from **'default'** to **'centos7'** or **'ubuntu20.04'** to build in respective supported platforms.

-This would start the container alongwith the the Opentelemetry Collector and Zipkin.
+This would start the container alongwith the Opentelemetry Collector and Zipkin.
 You can check the traces on Zipkin dashboard by checking the port number of Zipkin using ```docker ps``` command.
 Multiple requests can be sent using the browser.

 #### Manual build and Installation